zsym-sjtu/sjtu-cs7354/documentation/PROJECT_OVERVIEW.md

 This project aims to provide a platform for users to practise git

-New feature: The project now supports multi-user collaboration.
+New feature: The project now supports multi-user collaborative features.